SamuelDW/overton/STEPTWOREADME.md

 Check that APIs are used or not for this data already, saves resources scraping if the platform already has this information available via an API

 Microdata or json+ld, this may contain all the necessary information or at least parts of it.
-I've used a small amount for my own projects for google search
+I've used a small amount for my own projects for google search and can parse this as JSON, should be a bit simpler, but caveats is that not all json+ld will contain the necessary info

 Given that a page might not always have these meta tags, we can fall back on some element or patterns such as the `<title>` attribute or `<h1>` or common patterns like Published: Date

-Could potentially use Symfony CSS crawler, which could be easier to read quicker
+Could potentially use Symfony CSS crawler, which could be easier to read quicker though might not be flexible all the time

-For anything that falls outside these, log them
+For anything that falls outside these, log them could potentially do analysis or machine learning stuff